zachm/emissary/README.md

 the entire service.

 __Retries and Rate Limiting.__ As of now, emissary does not retry on its own when an upstream provider returns a failed response.
+Similarly, rate limiting has not been implemented.

-__Swagger.__ I'd like to get a more service interface available; at present, I've hand-rolled something similar in spirit to what swagger does working for validation.
+__Swagger.__ I'd like to get a more thorough service interface available; at present, I've hand-rolled something similar in spirit to what Swagger does for validation.

-__Improved Code Style.__ I'm a recovering Python 2.7 user, so I'd like to take more advantage of the latest and the greatest in the Python 3 environment.
+__Code Style.__ I'm a recovering Python 2.7 developer, so I'd like to take more advantage of the latest and the greatest in the Python 3 environment.